U.S. cancels its observation of Uganda's presidential election

 KAMPALA (Reuters) - The United States has cancelled its observation of Uganda’s presidential election because most of its accreditation requests were denied and said Thursday’s vote would lack accountability and transparency.

-While previous elections have been marred by crackdowns on the opposition, campaigning this time has been particularly violent.
-Scores of people have been killed and opposition candidates, supporters and campaign staff have been repeatedly arrested and intimidated.
+While previous votes have been marred by crackdowns on the opposition, campaigning this time has been particularly violent.
+Scores of protesters have been killed and opposition candidates, supporters and campaign staff have been arrested repeatedly.

-The European Union said on Tuesday that the electoral process had been seriously tarnished by the excessive use of force and its offer to deploy a small team of electoral experts was not taken up.
+The European Union says the electoral process has been seriously tarnished by the excessive use of force and its offer to deploy a small team of electoral experts was not taken up.

-A coalition representing hundreds of Ugandan civil society organisations said on Wednesday that it had filed 1,900 accreditation requests but only 10 had been granted.
+A coalition representing hundreds of Ugandan civil society organisations said it had filed 1,900 accreditation requests but only 10 had been granted.

-“Absent the robust participation of observers, particularly Ugandan observers who are answerable to their fellow citizens, Uganda’s elections will lack the accountability, transparency and confidence that observer missions provide,” the U.S. embassy in Uganda said in a statement tweeted by its ambassador.
+“Absent the robust participation of observers, particularly Ugandan observers who are answerable to their fellow citizens, Uganda’s elections will lack the accountability, transparency and confidence that observer missions provide,” the U.S. embassy in Uganda said in a statement.

 Museveni’s spokesman Don Wanyama said the African Union and East African Community would deploy observers and he couldn’t remember when Uganda last sent monitors to the United States.

-In an television address on Tuesday, Museveni dismissed interference by foreign partners saying they didn’t understand that Uganda’s strength came from the ruling National Resistance Movement (NRM), the army and the economy.
+Museveni has dismissed interference by foreign partners saying they don’t understand that Uganda’s strength comes from the ruling National Resistance Movement (NRM) party, the army and the economy.

 “We therefore don’t need lectures about anything from anybody.
-Because there’s nothing we don’t know,” said Museveni, wearing a military camouflage jacket.
+Because there’s nothing we don’t know,” Museveni, wearing a military camouflage jacket, said in a television address on Tuesday evening.

+Stéphane Dujarric, spokesman for U.N.
+Secretary-General Antonio Guterres, said the U.N. human rights office was deeply concerned about the deteriorating situation.

+“It’s a concern that we very much share,” he said.
+“There have been arrests, including limitations of rights, freedom of expression, freedom of assembly.”

 Bobi Wine, whose real name is Robert Kyagulanyi Ssentamu, is one the first opposition politicians to channel the grievances of young people into a viable challenge and this has rattled the NRM, analysts say.